Hit and Run Accidents

 Many hit and run accidents are caused by drivers who were intoxicated.
 If the driver in your case was under the influence of drugs or alcohol, you can base your injury claim on negligence per se.
 This may apply when a person violates a statute that was intended to protect a group of people from a particular harm.
 Florida specifically prevents drivers from getting behind the wheel if they are drunk or drugged in order to avoid injury to others.
 Under negligence per se, you would not have to show duty of care or breach, but you would still have to prove that the defendant caused your injuries because he or she drove while drunk or drugged.

 Damages for your harm may include compensation for any medical bills, lost wages, property damage, and pain and suffering arising from the accident.
 If your relative died in a hit and run crash, you can pursue the reckless driver through a Florida wrongful death lawsuit.
-You can potentially recover for your loved one’s medical expenses and burial costs as well as your own loss of companionship.Car Accident Attorneys Protecting the Rights of South Florida Residents
+You can potentially recover for your loved one’s medical expenses and burial costs as well as your own loss of companionship.Car Accident Attorneys Protecting the Rights of West Palm Beach Residents

-The auto accident lawyers at Frankl & Kominsky can help you seek the compensation you need for injuries that occurred on the highways of South Florida.
+The auto accident lawyers at Frankl & Kominsky can help you seek the compensation you need for injuries that occurred on the highways of West Palm Beach.
 Our lawyers are committed to dedicated, personalized service and to tenaciously pursuing our clients’ right to compensation.
-We serve accident victims in Palm Beach Gardens, Deerfield Beach, and Miami, among other cities across the state.
+We serve clients in Boca Raton, Palm Beach Gardens, and Delray Beach, among other nearby communities.
 For a free initial consultation, call our office today at (855) 800-8000.
 You can also contact us through our online form.
 We speak Spanish and Creole.